-- (1) Properties are impacted by highway traffic noise. - (2) The desires of the property owners and benefited by a proposed abatement measure are considered, and those owners and residents generally approve of the proposed highway traffic noise abatement measure.
+- (1) Properties are impacted by highway traffic noise. - (2) The desires of the property owners and residents impacted by highway traffic noise in the noise study area and benefited by an abatement measure are considered, and those owners and residents generally approve of the proposed highway traffic noise abatement measure.
 The Airports Authority will notify the owners and residents of the benefited properties, and will request their opinions of support or objection.
-51 percent of respondents must vote to approve the highway traffic noise abatement measure.
-The maximum area of abatement per benefited receptor shall be 1,600 square feet and the maximum allowable height of a noise barrier shall be 30 feet. - (3) The following tiered noise barrier abatement goals should be used to govern barrier design and optimization. - a.
-Reduction of future highway traffic noise by 7dB(A) at one (1) or more of the impacted receptor sites (required criterion). - b.
+51% of respondents must vote to approve the highway traffic noise abatement measure. - (3) The maximum area of abatement per benefited receptor shall be 1,600 square feet and the maximum allowable height of a noise barrier shall be 30 feet. - (4) The following tiered noise barrier abatement goals should be used to govern barrier design and optimization: - a.
+Reduction of future highway traffic noise by 7dB(A) at one (1) or more of the impacted receptor sites (required criterion).

+- b.
 Reduction of future highway traffic noise levels to the low-60-decibel range when practical (desirable). - c.
-Reduction of future highway traffic noise levels to existing noise levels when practical (desirable). - (4) Right-of-way or easements that may be required for the construction or permanent location of a noise abatement measure is donated to the Airports Authority.
+Reduction of future highway traffic noise levels to existing noise levels when practical (desirable). - (5) Rights-of-way or easements that may be required for the construction or permanent location of a noise abatement measure are donated to the Airports Authority.
 The value of the donated right-of-way or easement will not be considered in the cost per benefited property calculation.
-The Airports Authority will not purchase right-of-way or easements for the sole purpose of construction or permanent location of a noise abatement measure.
+The Airports Authority will not purchase rights-of-way or easements for the sole purpose of construction or permanent location of a noise abatement measure.